 Darwin holds a bachelor's degree in economics from the Wharton School of Business at the University of Pennsylvania (1997) and has extended his education in accounting at North Carolina State University.
 He also completed the Major League Scouting Bureau's scout development program in 2000.

-Darwin lives in Raleigh, N.C., with his wife, Stacy, and two children, Miranda and Sam.
+Darwin lives in Raleigh, North Carolina, with his wife, Stacy, and two children, Miranda and Sam.

 Joe DiRienzo is USA Baseball's Director, Multimedia Production, responsible for on-air reporting, videography and video editing, as well as the creation of social media graphics and other content.
 DiRienzo also hosts USA Baseball's Our Pastimes Podcast.